jeongwonkwak/ML/notes/models/model-selection.md

 - Parameters are the nodes and leaves and thresholds, etc.

 1) Learn the parameters with training data
-2) Use F1 score for cross validatino
+2) Use F1 score for cross validation
 3) Test with testing data

 ### Training an SVM (something with multiple hyperparameters)